gacosta89/fancy-helloworld/README.md

 ## Scripts

 Some of these scripts may require a Unix/Linux environment.
 OS X and Linux come with appropriate terminals ready to roll.
 On Windows, you'll need git installed, which comes with Git Bash.
 That should work.
-If you have any trouble, please [report the issue](https://github.com/cloverfield-tools/universal-react-boilerplate/issues/new).

 The `package.json` file comes with the following scripts that you may find useful:

-* `npm start` runs a client-only devserver with hot loading
+* `npm start` runs a client-only devserver
 * `npm run build` rebuilds the client
 * `npm run watch` runs a dev console that reports lint and unit test errors on save
 * `npm run server` runs the actual server process